calume/agileFlex/Data/README.md

 - "SM_DataFrame.pickle" - Smart meter raw data for 187 Smart meters (subset of the 5,500 LCL customers).Timestamped
 - "SM_Summary.pickle" - Summary of Acorn Group, Date Ranges and Means/Peaks for each household
-- 'SM_DistsByAcorn_NH' Costumers by acorn group with overnight heating demand removed
+- 'SM_DistsByAcorn_NH' Costomers by acorn group with overnight heating demand removed
 - "SM_Consolidated_NH.pickle" - Customers are combined into Seasonal (and weekday/weekend) daily profiles by ACorn Group, Heating demand removed

 Furthermore, in the script 'SM_Mixtures', Gaussian mixture models (GMMs) are fitted to the data in 'SM_Consolidated_NH'.